Ready to order? Give us a call at the Cheese Counter. 510-250-6033

 Sign up for the Market Hall Foods Truffle Club and load up on truffle perks.
 Check out all the trufflicious privileges included in your FREE membership.

 The Mysterious Truffle, Demystified

-From mid-November through Valentine's Day each year, and sometimes even into early March, a variety of pigs and truffle-sniffing canines throughout Europe will be rooting up truffles, many of which will be headed immediately to Market Hall Foods (formerly The Pasta Shop).
-Truffles have one of the most seductive, enigmatic and coveted flavors on earth.
-They are one food that has always been dear in price due to a limited area of growth and the difficulty in harvesting them.
+From mid-November through Valentine's Day each year, and sometimes even into early March, a variety of pigs and truffle-sniffing canines (pictured) throughout Europe get busy rooting up prized truffles, many of which will head immediately to Market Hall Foods.
+Truffles, famous for possessing some of the most seductive, enigmatic and coveted flavors on earth, are one food that has always been dear in price due to a limited area of growth and the difficulty in harvesting them.

-Each year the haunting flavors of the Tuber melanosporum (black truffle) Tuber magnatum (white truffle) and other varieties inspire countless truffle dinners (including Rockridge Market Hall's Oliveto) and a host of truffle products that can be enjoyed all year long.
+Each year, the haunting flavors of the Tuber melanosporum (black truffle), Tuber magnatum (white truffle) and other varieties inspire countless truffle dinners (including at Rockridge Market Hall's Oliveto) and a host of truffle products that can be enjoyed all year long.
 But what exactly are these mysterious tubers, where do they come from and how are they best used?
-Well try to answer these questions and more below.
+We'll try to answer these questions and more below.

 What are truffles?

 Truffles are the fruiting body of a fungus closely related to mushrooms.
 They form several inches underground at the base of certain types of trees, mainly oak and chestnut, and are typically rooted out with the help of truffle-sniffing pigs or dogs.

 Although truffles grow around the world, they grow best inside a band around the globe stretching from the 40th to the 47th parallel.
 In Europe, this represents a swath that extends from just south of Madrid to about the center of France and includes some of the famous truffle regions in both France and Italy.